andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_02_Objects.rst

 .. _EP_02_Objects:

 =============================================
-E-Prime Tutorial #2: Introduction to E-Prime
+E-Prime Tutorial #2: Objects
 =============================================

-Introduction to Objects
+Overview
 ***********************

 **Objects** are the building blocks of an experiment.
 Every E-Prime experiment is built upon the idea of **object-oriented programming**, which means that the user selects pre-designed objects from the E-Prime toolbox, and then arranges and modifies them to suit his experiment.